| Abby and Neil Fox, 2015 |

 beach at the facility, cheering as “their turtles” swam to freedom.

-Sac Bajo looking south |
+| Sac Bajo looking south |

 With

-they spotted another sign: Lotes en Venta, lots for sale.
+Miriam Greenstein of Woodstock, New York.
+Swimming north of Su Casa, they spotted another sign: Lotes en Venta, lots for sale.
 They

-exited near Steve and Lindell Lehrer’s newly built home, and headed back into
+exited near Steve and Lindell Lehrer’s newly built home and headed back into

 Centro.
-At the hotel they called the number listed on the sign, but the
+At the hotel, they called the number listed on the sign, but the

 number was not in service.
 For three or

-four days Neil and Abby asked islanders if they knew how to get in touch with
+four days, Neil and Abby asked islanders if they knew how to get in touch with

-Eventually they were pointed in the right direction.
+the vendor of the lots on Sac Bajo.
+Eventually, they were pointed in the right direction.
 The salesman, who was authorized to sell the

 lots for the owner, had a store on Rueda Medina where the current Señor Frogs